yuriytkach/cmw22-bot/lambda-bot-authorizer/README.md

 The policy response includes the effect (allow or deny), the resource ARN (Amazon Resource Name).
 This information is encapsulated in a `PolicyResponse` object, which is then returned to the caller.

+This lambda is deployed with CDK to AWS in binary form, thus **should be compiled to a native image**.

 ## How it Works

 The core functionality of the `lambda-bot-authorizer` module is encapsulated in the `createResponse` method.